John Curtiss Underwood: Virginia Constitutional Convention

 However, the convention's proposed continuation of restrictions on voting rights of Confederate veterans proved extremely controversial, especially since Virginia's voters would elect a Governor, legislators and other state officials in 1869 if military rule ended.
 The radical Republicans selected former New Yorker Henry H. Wells as their gubernatorial candidate and the Conservatives nominated Robert E. Withers (both of whom later withdrew).
 Occupying General John M. Schofield cooperated with Stuart and William Mahone and issued an order delaying the constitution's ratification vote, fearing the effects of such white disenfranchisement.
-After a Committee of Nine (Virginia's Conservative political leaders), as well as Conservative Republicans Gilbert C. Walker of Norfolk and Franklin Stearns of Richmond negotiated with President Grant and influential Congressmen, it was separately voted upon and excluded from the eventually adopted state constitution, which voters adopted by referendum on July 9, 1869 by a 210,585 to 9,136 margin.
+After a Committee of Nine (Virginia's Conservative political leaders), as well as Conservative Republicans Gilbert C. Walker of Norfolk and Franklin Stearns of Richmond negotiated with President Ulysses Grant and influential Congressmen, it was separately voted upon and excluded from the eventually adopted state constitution, which voters adopted by referendum on July 6, 1869, by a 210,585 to 9,136 margin.

 This allowed Virginians to abandon the rump constitution of 1864, and elect a legislature including some African-American delegates by year's end.
 Ultimately, Conservative Gilbert C. Walker was elected to a full term, defeating, and Radical Republican Wells (who lost the popular vote).
 The provisional governor then resigned, allowing Walker's appointment as provisional governor until his elected term began.
 The constitution's passage also allowed Virginia to once again send congressmen and senators to serve on the federal level.
-This constitution (which remained in effect for three decades, until disenfranchisement of black voters in 1902) is often referred to as the "Underwood Constitution."
+This constitution (which remained in effect for three decades, until disenfranchisement of Black voters in 1902) is often referred to as the "Underwood Constitution."

 At the Convention, Underwood was almost alone in promoting women's suffrage.
-On May 6, 1870, he and Maria were among those helping Richmond resident Anna Whitehead Bodeker organize the short-lived Virginia State Woman Suffrage Association.
+On May 6, 1870, Underwood and his wife helped Anna Whitehead Bodeker organize the short-lived Virginia State Woman Suffrage Association.
 Maria Underwood received an invitation to the Seneca Falls organizing convention, which occurred only a few months after her husband's death.

 Final years

-Judge Underwood continued to promote rights of African Americans through his judicial office, but was again overruled by the Chief Justice Chase (as Circuit Justice) in Cesar Griffin's Case, in which he had freed a black man who was sentenced for assault in Rockbridge County by a local judge who was a former delegate to the Confederate General Assembly.
-Furthermore, in Robert Stevens v.
-Richmond, Fredericksburg, and Potomac Railroad, Judge Underwood charged the jury that racial segregation on railroad cars was barbaric.
-President Grant nominated former Confederate and unsuccessful candidate for Virginia governor, Robert William Hughes as his successor.
-Unlike Judge Underwood, Hughes failed to protect the rights of African Americans in the developing Jim Crow legal culture.
+Underwood continued to promote rights of African Americans through his judicial office, but was overruled by the circuit court's chief justice Chase in Cesar Griffin's Case, in which he had freed a Black man who was sentenced for assault in Rockbridge County by a local judge who was a former delegate to the Confederate General Assembly.
+In Robert Stevens v.
+Richmond, Fredericksburg, and Potomac Railroad, Underwood told the jury that racial segregation on railroad cars was barbaric.